muhme/quote_joomla/README.md

 > :warning: **Caution:** If you uninstall the module in Joomla after symbolic linking the module folder you delete all source files in your host folder! :point_right: Inside container, you have to delete symbolic link before.

 </details>

+## API zitat-service.de

+The Joomla module fechtes all data from <a href="https://api.zitat-service.de">api.zitat-service.de</a>.
+Terms of use and privacy statement can be found in the <a href="https://www.zitat-service.de/en/start/contact">Imprint</a>.

 ## License